 If you’ve wanted to do something to make a difference for Florida’s future and haven’t known what to do or have just been too busy, this is the time to act.
 With a small investment of your time, you can make a big difference.
-Let your elected officials know today that conservation is critically important to Florida’s future.
+Keep up with the latest Legislative Updates on State Lands and let your elected officials know today that conservation is critically important to Florida’s future.

 A look back at the creation of Preservation 2000 and Florida Forever.
 Learn more